BenGyde/Data-Analyst-Portfolio/README.md

 # Data Analyst Portfolio

-Welcome to my Data Analyst Portfolio!
 This repository showcases a selection of data analysis projects, primarily using Microsoft Excel.
 Each project demonstrates key analytical skills, data visualization techniques, and business insights relevant to real-world scenarios.

 ## Table of Contents